dd-harp/MicroWNV/README.md

 model name, for example R/humans_SIR.R.
 Their accompanying test files are located in tests/testthat.
 If you are creating a new model, please remember to test it adequately.

+We list the components which require interfaces below and specific models to implement them.

+### Mosquitoes

+The mosquito component is responsible for all dynamics which update adult mosquito populations.
+The interface is defined in R/mosquito_interface.R.

+#### Ross-Macdonald (RM)

+Simple model

+### Aquatic

+The aquatic component is responsible for all dynamics which update immature (aquatic stage) mosquito populations.
+The interface is defined in R/aquatic_interface.R.

+### Birds

+The bird component is responsible for all dynamics which update adult bird populations.
+The interface is defined in R/birds_interface.R.

+### Fledge

+The fledge component is responsible for all dynamics which update immature (fledgling) bird populations.
+The interface is defined in R/fledge_interface.R.

+### Humans

+The human component updates human populations.
+The interface is defined in R/humans_interface.R.